A Coastal Cottage to Call Home

 “We wanted a strong colour and texture contrast from our hard floor surface to our soft, textural and comfy carpet in the bedrooms.
 We wanted the bedrooms to feel relaxing.”
 Said Rachael.

-The Stockholm carpet in Kalmar is the height of luxury underfoot, with 100% pure wool hard to beat.
-Luxury aside, the loop pile brings warmth to the beachside bedrooms which is so welcome all year round.
+Wool carpet is the height of luxury underfoot, with 100% pure wool hard to beat.
+Luxury aside, a loop pile brings warmth to the beachside bedrooms which is so welcome all year round.
+Explore our range of wool carpet.

 The sun pours into the living area in the morning, a purposeful design to position the space to capture the eastern and northern rays during the cooler months.